makew0rld/gemget/README.md

   -r, --redirects uint         How many redirects to follow before erroring out. (default 5) -s, --skip                   Move to the next URL when one fails.
+  --socks string               Host/address for a SOCKS5 proxy --socks-pass string          Password for a SOCKS5 proxy (optional) --socks-user string          Username for a SOCKS5 proxy (optional)

   -v, --version                Find out what version of gemget you're running.
 ```